I'm a provider

 Immune suppression is a common treatment strategy for many of these diseases, particularly the rheumatic diseases (e.g., RA, SLE, and scleroderma).
-Most patients with autoimmune disorders respond to conventional therapies, which consist of anti-inflammatory agents, immunosuppressants, and immune-modulating drugs.
+Most patients with autoimmune disorders respond to conventional therapies, which consist of anti-inflammatory agents, immunosuppressants, and immunomodulating drugs.
 However, these drugs are not curative, and a proportion of patients will have severe, recalcitrant, or rapidly progressive disease.
 It is in this group of patients with severe autoimmune disease that alternative therapies have been sought, including hematopoietic stem-cell transplantation (SCT).
 The primary concept underlying use of HSCT for these diseases is that ablating and “resetting” the immune system can alter the disease process, first inducing a sustained remission that possibly leads to cure.

 Hematopoietic Stem-Cell Transplantation

-Hematopoietic stem-cell transplantation (SCT) refers to a procedure in which hematopoietic stem cells are infused to restore bone marrow function in patients who receive bone marrow-toxic doses of cytotoxic drugs with or without whole-body radiation therapy.
-Stem cells from the bone marrow may be obtained from the transplant recipient (autologous SCT) or from a donor (allogeneic SCT).
+Hematopoietic stem-cell transplantation (SCT) refers to a procedure in which hematopoietic stem cells are infused to restore bone marrow function in patients who receive bone-marrow-toxic doses of cytotoxic drugs with or without whole-body radiotherapy.
+Hematopoietic stem cells may be obtained from the transplant recipient (autologous SCT) or from a donor (allogeneic SCT).
 They can be harvested from bone marrow, peripheral blood, or umbilical cord blood shortly after delivery of neonates.
-Although cord blood is an allogeneic source, the stem cells in it are antigenically “naïve” and thus are associated with a lower incidence of rejection or graft-versus-host disease.
+Although cord blood is an allogeneic source, the stem cells in it are antigenically “naïve” and, thus, are associated with a lower incidence of rejection or graft-versus-host disease (GVHD).
 Cord blood is discussed in greater detail in the Placental and Umbilical Cord Blood as a Source of Stem Cells policy.